kiboschool/course-c4s-writing/src/communicating-for-success/introduction-to-the-communication-process.md

 **A note on the other two categories:**

 **Channel-related Miscommunication -** Miscommunications can also arise due to the channel that was chosen for conveying the message.
 The channel used can send unintended messages and influence how well the receiver can process the information and give feedback.
 Ultimately, a channel-related miscommunication could still be considered sender-related if the sender chose an inappropriate channel for their message.
+An example of this is sending an important and urgent message to a colleague via email, when it might have been better to call or text them due the time sensitive nature of the communication.

 **Receiver-related Miscommunication -** While the sender holds most of the responsibility in communication, the receiver has a responsibility to focus their attention on the message sent to them.
 A receiver-related miscommunication occurs when they fail to do so.
 An example of a receiver-related miscommunication would be if someone gets a vital email with instructions for accessing the online content for a course, but they don't read the email due to a lack of motivation and thus are unable to follow the course instructions.